José Nadal Power: Professional career

 Once he obtained his degree, Nadal Power began working for then-mayor of San Juan, Sila Calderón.
 He then worked as a legislative aide for Resident Commissioner Aníbal Acevedo Vilá in Washington, D.C.
 When Acevedo Vilá became Governor of Puerto Rico in 2004, Nadal Power was appointed as advisor in municipal affairs and public policy.
 After two years, Nadal Power started working as an attorney in corporate law, specializing in government employment, ethics, consumer protection, and others.

 Political career

 Nadal Power decided to run for a seat in the Senate of Puerto Rico under the Popular Democratic Party (PPD).
 After winning a spot on the 2012 primaries, he was elected on the general elections to represent the District of San Juan.

+His political career ended abruptly in 2020, when he failed to submit the required endorsements to run in the PPD's primaries, for which he blamed then candidate for Governor Carlos Delgado Altieri.